mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

  	* Anagrams Count: given a set of text documents, find frequency of every unique anagram in these documents
+	* Given users, movies, and ratings (1 to 5), what are the Top-10 movies rated higher than 2.

 * Famous Algorithms (partial list):
 	* Tree algorithms